 - a.
 Owner and operator shall maintain the SPVF in good condition.
 Maintenance shall include, but not be limited to, painting, structural repairs, inspections, and integrity of security measures. - b.
 Ground mounted SPVF access and security shall be maintained at a level acceptable to the Fire Chief and shall provide for access through a lockbox or other acceptable measure for emergency response. - c.
 Annual reporting for all Ground mounted SPVF and Ground mounted Canopy SPVF shall be submitted to the Building Inspector demonstrating and certifying compliance with the Operation and Maintenance Plan, and such conditions as may be included in a special permit for such facilities.
 Said reporting shall include information on the maintenance completed during the year, documentation of continued liability insurance, and the amount of electricity generated by the facility.
-Copies of the reporting shall be submitted to the Planning Board and to any other Town permitting agencies who have issued permits for the SPVF (such as the Fire Department, d.
+Copies of the reporting shall be submitted to the Planning Board and to any other Town permitting agencies who have issued permits for the SPVF (such as the Fire Department, Conservation Commission, or other local town authority).
+All annual reporting shall be submitted within 45 days of the end of the calendar year. - d.
 Annual reporting for Roof mounted SPVF in the NB District shall be submitted to the Building Inspector demonstrating and certifying regular inspections as may be required, and the amount of electricity generated by the facility, on an annual basis within 45 days of the end of the calendar year.